freshehr/openEHR-101/docs/Introduction to openEHR and Ehrscape/ES0-overview-openehr-ehrscape.md

 ![EHR Explorer](/images/ehr_explorer.png)

-The Marand EhrExplorer tool can be used to create openEHR queries and to visualise the openEHR content models being used by your domain
+The Better EhrExplorer tool can be used to create openEHR queries and to visualise the openEHR content models being used by your domain

 1. Browse to [EHRExplorer](https://test.operon.systems/explorer/)